This is the multi-page printable view of this section. Click here to print.

 - When the View Notification popup window opens, click the OK button.
 It takes some time to view.

-- If modification is necessary, click the Modify button and enter the modification contents in the custom value area of the Command to be modified.
+- If modification is needed, click the Edit button and enter modification contents in the user-defined value area of the Command to be modified.

-- When the input is complete, click the Complete button.
+- When input is complete, click the Complete button.

 2.2 - CacheStore Backup and Recovery